2 Corinthians 5:1–10

 A multitude of jute sacks from Ghana are bound together into a continuous piece of fabric to form the hand-sewn sculpture Check Point Sekondi Loco.
 This covering is then draped over buildings, enveloping and clothing them in a disruptive skin.
 The buildings Ibrahim Mahama uses include industrial, political, and artistic spaces.
 Through the act of covering, they are joined together across time and geography.

 Before Mahama acquires them, the sacks are used first, and only once, as carriers of cocoa.
-They then enter into circulation to carry other commodities ending with their final function as transporters of charcoal.
+They then enter into circulation to carry other commodities ending with their final function as the transporters of charcoal.
 At this point, the corroded material finally fails.

-Central to Mahama’s work is a concern with political systems and conditions of labour, production, and trade and the inequalities within them.
-He intentionally works in negotiation with people who are experiencing migration (particularly from rural areas to the city).
 The works created from these collaborations demonstrate how the body is implicated in both the materials and spaces of production.
 The bags are a kind of skin.
 More than that, the impressions on them often come directly from the bodies of individuals who have inscribed their names on their own skin as they travel from rural areas to the city.
 These markings then transfer onto the jute sacks.
 Thus, the woven threads of these sacks contain and transfer the memories and histories and movements of a multitude of peoples.

 Mahama speaks of the mundaneness of these bags which ‘should allow us to find some kind of commonality in our condition’ (Mahama 2020).
 For Paul, there is a similar intention in his use of familiar metaphors like tent, building, and body.
 However, the use of ordinary metaphors also paradoxically serves to highlight the reality of very dissimilar human experiences of both body and of home across time and geography.

 Paul’s metaphor functions principally within a Jewish theology of the tabernacle, but today (as then) this analogy is sharply pertinent to anyone whose home has been destroyed or dismantled.
-The vision of, and longing for, the permanence of the eternal is not an indictment to neglect corporeal needs now but instead highlights why the lack of these things in the immediate matters so much to our existence.
+The vision of, and longing for, the permanence of the eternal is not an incitement to neglect corporeal needs now but instead highlights why the lack of these things in the immediate matters so much to our existence.

 References